logicalmechanism/distributed_representation/README.md

 ## NFT Minting

 An NFT is allowed to be minted or burned if and only if the transaction contains inputs that hold a minimum amount of "lovelace".
 The user(s) that create this transaction may do as they please with the NFT.
+Each NFT is prefixed with "TheDAO".